OnnDataOps/the_maxis_task/README.md

 # the_maxis_task
-Data Pipeline from url to Google Cloud Storage and BigQuery
+Create Data Pipeline from url to Google Cloud Storage and BigQuery

 Package required for the program:
 1. google-cloud-bigquery